-We looked around Grafton, where years 9 to10 share rooms, but years 11 and 12 get their own Common spaces and the kitchen were functional and busy.
+We looked around Grafton, where years 9 to 10 share rooms, but years 11 and 12 get their own Common spaces and the kitchen were functional and busy.
 Termly house trips like go-karting (extra cost).
 'The school were looking to support us,' said one parent with boarding bursaries, 'they see the boys as their family.

 Jubilee house is co-ed and caters for year 13 exclusively.
-All have single, ensuite rooms and there's a separate study room and boys are accommodated at different ends of the building and the head told us that, 'Trans students' needs [would be] considered on an individual basis'.
-Part of promoting 'university-style living', students learn m for prep.
-Girls to cook inexpensive meals in 'lunch club', and responsible drinking (with parents' permission) 'is okay with a meal, on special occasions', say staff.
+All have single, ensuite rooms and there's a separate study room for prep.
+Girls and boys are accommodated at different ends of the building and the head allowed that, 'Trans students' needs [would be] considered on an individual basis'.
+Part of promoting 'university-style living', students learn to cook inexpensive meals in 'lunch club', and responsible drinking (with parents' permission) 'is okay with a meal', say staff.
 The 'outduction' programme includes interview skills, bike maintenance, drugs awareness and ironing.
 They also do their own laundry.